Importance of function prototype in C

-Function prototype tells compiler about number of parameters function takes, data-types of parameters and return type of function.
-By using this information, compiler cross checks function parameters and their data-type with function definition and function call.
-If we ignore function prototype, program may compile with warning, and may work properly.
-But some times, it will give strange output and it is very hard to find such programming mistakes.
+Function prototype tells the compiler about a number of parameters function takes data-types of parameters, and return type of function.
+By using this information, the compiler cross-checks function parameters and their data type with function definition and function call.
+If we ignore the function prototype, a program may compile with a warning and may work properly.
+But sometimes, it will give strange output and it is very hard to find such programming mistakes.
 Let us see with examples

-Above program checks existence of file, provided from command line, if given file is exist, then the program prints “file exist”, otherwise it prints appropriate error message.
-Let us provide a filename, which does not exist in file system, and check the output of program on x86_64 architecture.
+The above program checks the existence of a file, provided from the command line, if a given file exists, then the program prints “file exists”, otherwise it prints an appropriate error message.
+Let us provide a filename, which does not exist in a file system, and check the output of the program on x86_64 architecture.

 [narendra@/media/partition/GFG]$ ./file_existence hello.c Segmentation fault (core dumped)

-Why this program crashed, instead it should show appropriate error message.
-This program will work fine on x86 architecture, but will crash on x86_64 architecture.
-Let us see what was wrong with code.
-Carefully go through the program, deliberately I haven’t included prototype of “strerror()” function.
-This function returns “pointer to character”, which will print error message which depends on errno passed to this function.
-Note that x86 architecture is ILP-32 model, means integer, pointers and long are 32-bit wide, that’s why program will work correctly on this architecture.
-But x86_64 is LP-64 model, means long and pointers are 64 bit wide.
-In C language, when we don’t provide prototype of function, the compiler assumes that function returns an integer.
-In our example, we haven’t included “string.h” header file (strerror’s prototype is declared in this file), that’s why compiler assumed that function returns integer.
-But its return type is pointer to character.
-In x86_64, pointers are 64-bit wide and integers are 32-bits wide, that’s why while returning from function, the returned address gets truncated (i.e. 32-bit wide address, which is size of integer on x86_64) which is invalid and when we try to dereference this address, the result is segmentation fault.
+Why this program crashed, instead it should show an appropriate error message.
+This program will work fine on x86 architecture but will crash on x86_64 architecture.
+Let us see what was wrong with the code.
+Carefully go through the program, deliberately I haven’t included the prototype of the “strerror()” function.
+This function returns “pointer to the character”, which will print an error message which depends on errno passed to this function.
+Note that x86 architecture is an ILP-32 model, which means integer, pointers and long are 32-bit wide, that’s why the program will work correctly on this architecture.
+But x86_64 is the LP-64 model, which means long and pointers are 64 bit wide.
+In C language, when we don’t provide a prototype of a function, the compiler assumes that function returns an integer.
+In our example, we haven’t included the “string.h” header file (strerror’s prototype is declared in this file), that’s why the compiler assumed that function returns an integer.
+But its return type is a pointer to a character.
+In x86_64, pointers are 64-bit wide and integers are 32-bits wide, that’s why while returning from a function, the returned address gets truncated (i.e. 32-bit wide address, which is the size of integer on x86_64) which is invalid and when we try to dereference this address, the result is a segmentation fault.

 Now include the “string.h” header file and check the output, the program will work correctly.